top of page

 What happens next?

-The 5 shortlisted entries will be announced in September 2025 ahead of an in-person final event to be held at KPMG offices in October 2025.
-Furthermore, a "Welsh Winner", from a school in Wales, will be selected, recognising the very best quality entry from the country.
+The 5 shortlisted entries will be invited to an in-person final event to be held at KPMG offices on 7 October 2025.

 The in-person final will involve the 5 entries giving a 10 minute presentation followed by 5 minutes of questions from an expert panel before a winner is announced.